ThePowerOfSwift/Ultimate-AdBlock/README.md

 Size of blockerList.json: 368 KB

 ### Whitelists
-- To add a website to your whitelist (so all the rules are ignored on this website) add your website to the whitelist.txt file with a * in front of the domain name.
+To add a website to your whitelist (so all the rules are ignored on this website) add your website to the whitelist.txt file with a * in front of the domain name.
+Then update the filters.

 ### Updating the block list
 If you want to contribute and add a hostname of css element to the blocklist, please open a issue describing the hostname and which website is serving this hostname.